UnitedEffects/ueauth/README.md

 ## TODO

-* How does verification work with self-creation of accounts?
-* validate that I can log into multiple client sessions with the same authGroup...
 * Refactor passwordless config setup...
 * migrate oidc views to pug
 * Validate deactivate or delete user (with warning) and reactivate accounts if I’m the owner or admin